Modelling DDoS Attacks in IoT Networks using Machine Learning: Methodology

 \subsection{Unsupervised Learning}

 As an alternative to manually labelling the dataset, we considered the K-means clustering technique for automatic labelling.
-This component is highlighted in orange in our system architecture shown in Fig. \ref{fig2}.
 K-Means is a centroid based clustering algorithm that determines cluster membership based on the proximity of data points to a centre point (centroid) \cite{24}.
 It has been used in numerous classification problems including network classification \cite{25}, intrusion detection \cite{26} and in trans-continental networking \cite{27}.

 In IP networks security, millions of packets often traverse the network per unit time and need to be classified (labelled) as either legitimate or malicious traffic.
 Manually doing this would be slow and laborious in such cases, hence the use of an automatic classifier is desirable, in our case K-Means.
 In our work, traffic flow fall into one of two categories (legitimate or malicious), thus, k value is set to 2.